 But it recently gave up the ghost and I got to thinking: is it cost-efficient (or good for the planet) to replace it?

-So off I went to do the research — which we’ll share with you here to save you the effort!
+So off I went to do the research and find the best drying solutions — which we’ll share with you here to save you the effort!

-What is the way to dry clothes indoors in winter?
+What is the best way to dry clothes indoors in winter?

 According to Which? a modern, efficient tumble drier will cost around £23 a year to run whereas an older model might cost more like £140.
 On average then a tumble dryer likely costs about £67 a year to run.